global

 • Recognized as one of the most senior practitioners of that lineage

-• Qualified to be lead faculty for Level 1, 2, 3 and Practitioner trainings
+• Qualified to be lead faculty for Level 1, 2, 3, Practitioner trainings and some CE

 • 20+ years of consistent teaching experience